logo

 Rate Limits

-Understand API rate limits, response headers, and best practices for staying within limits.
+How the Nashra API rate limits work, the response headers, and best practices for staying within limits.

-Every API response includes headers that tell you your current rate limit status:
+Every response includes headers describing your current state:

 X-RateLimit-Limit: 60